 The Guild offers a weaving ratings program for full members.
-Four levels may be achieved by a weaver: Apprentice, Journeyman, Master, and Master Plus.
+Three levels may be achieved by a weaver: Apprentice, Journeyman, and Master.
 The program is a valuable study guide which offers critical analysis of your work as you progress and bestows recognition on those who meet the standards.

 Each rating must be earned in sequence, starting with Apprentice.
 Ratings submission packages, consisting of weaving, written answers to questions, and a project notebook, may be submitted once a year.
 The work is anonymously evaluated by three judges, at least two of whom are master weavers, according to criteria outlined in the Requirements.
 The candidate receives written feedback.